 A Capitol Case

-What happens when one left-leaning public defender shelves her political alignment to represent right-wing January 6th rioters?
+What happens when one left-leaning public defender represents right-wing January 6th rioters?

 Heather Shaner is a public defender, the lawyer a court appoints those who can’t afford their own.
 She’s made herself a loveable fixture in the DC legal community over the four decades she’s been serving her city.
 Heather’s reputation as a warrior for justice is no secret.
 Her commitment to rehabilitating her clients through education has earned her the adoration of thousands whose lives she’s changed for the better.
 Despite the depths of Heather’s compassion, she initially had no love for the “insurrectionists” who participated in the Capitol assault.